fbpx Skip to main content

 A Quick Note About Our Inventory Forecasting Excel Template

-It’s technically possible, but you’d be better served by using specialized software when you’re operating with such a diverse stock of products.
+Technically it’s possible, but you’d be better served by using specialized inventory management software when you’re operating with such a diverse stock of products.
 You might like to check out any of the following options for this:

 Further reading: How to Choose Inventory Management Software

-Inventory stockout can be a real killer for ecommerce platforms.
-While there are a whole host of benefits to selling on sites like Shopify or Amazon, the intensity of the competition you’re facing is certainly something to navigate.
+Inventory overselling can be a real killer for ecommerce platforms.
+While there are a whole host of benefits to selling on sites like Shopify or Amazon, the intensity of the competition you’re facing is certainly nothing to sneeze at.
 If you run out of stock – and even worse, if you’re then dealing with a 4+ month lead time – your prospective customers will simply look elsewhere.

-Right, let’s get into it!
-This inventory management template for Excel is designed to handle small to medium inventories.
-When used correctly it can:
+The template is designed to handle small to medium inventories.
+When used correctly, it can:

 • Enable you to make clearer predictions about order costs